How to Make a Budget When You Don't Know Where to Start

 Disclaimer: The first three months of keeping a budget will be a learning process.
 In this time period, you will learn what works and doesn’t work for your family and what you need to adjust.
 Keep in mind that you probably won’t meet your budget goals in these first three months, and that’s okay.
 Just remember it’s a learning process.
 Once you get past this, it’s easy-peasy.
 Promise.

-Download my free monthly budgeting worksheet to make this as simple as possible.
+Download my free monthly budgeting worksheet in my resource library to make this as simple as possible.

 Ready?
 Let’s go.

 Step 1: Calculate Monthly Income

 You’ll want to include everything from your monthly base pay to your side business income, babysitting money, child support, etc. Everything.
 If your income is different each month, just do your best to predict what your income will be, and go from there.

 Step 2: Calculate Fixed Monthly Expenses

 Here you’ll want to include all your month-to-month expenses.
 This includes mortgage or rent, utilities, groceries, insurance, debt payments, etc. Basically, these are expenses that you HAVE to pay for every month.
 This should be fairly easy since they are typically the same from month to month.
 Just don’t forget anything.

 Do you want to become debt free?
 Are you saving for a down payment on a house or land?
 Do you want to buy a car?
 These are financial goals to plan for.

 Once you’ve set your goals, you’ll want to budget a certain amount of money to go toward those goals each month.
 Add that to your budget.